HomeWorksAbout meLinkedinResumeContact

 User Research

-What do our users think of our experience?
+What do our users think of our current experience? - User Survey

 Curious about our users' thoughts on our e-commerce experience, I set up a Hotjar survey on our site.